fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 Clone the project now to your own machine.
 As always, when starting with a new code, the most obvious place to look first is the file <code>package.json</code>

 Try now the following:
+- install dependencies (by running <code>npm install</code>)
 - start the code in development mode
 - run tests
 - lint the code

-You might notice that the test project contains some broken tests and linting errors.
-Just leave them as they are for now.
-We will get around those later in the exercises.
+You might notice that project contains some broken tests and linting errors. **Just leave them as they are for now.** We will get around those later in the exercises.

-As you might rememember from [part 3](/en/part3/deploying_app_to_internet#frontend-production-build), the React code <i>should not</i> be run in development mode once it is deployed in production.
+As you might remember from [part 3](/en/part3/deploying_app_to_internet#frontend-production-build), the React code <i>should not</i> be run in development mode once it is deployed in production.
 Try now the following
 - create a production <i>build</i> of the project
 - run the production version locally

 Also for these two tasks there are ready made npm scripts in the project!

 Study the structure of the project for a while.
-As you notice both the frontend and backend code is now [in the same repository](/en/part7/class_components_miscellaneous#frontend-and-backend-in-the-same-repository).
-In earlier parts of the course we had a separate repository for both, but having those in same repository makes things much simple when setting up a CI enviroinment.
+As you notice both the frontend and the backend code is now [in the same repository](/en/part7/class_components_miscellaneous#frontend-and-backend-in-the-same-repository).
+In earlier parts of the course we had a separate repository for both, but having those in same repository makes things much simple when setting up a CI environment.

-In contrast to most projects in this course, the frontend <i>does not use</i> create-react-app, but it has relatively simple [webpack](/en/part7/webpack) configuration that takes care of bundling the frontend code.
+In contrast to most projects in this course, the frontend code <i>does not use</i> create-react-app, but it has relatively simple [webpack](/en/part7/webpack) configuration that takes care of creating the development environment and creating production bundle.

+**One more thing:** n exercise [11-19](/en/part11/expanding_further#exercise-11-19) you will need a <i>Slack webhook URL</i>.
+If you do not have it already it is better to ask it right away by email matti.luukkainen@helsinki.fi or in course [Telegram](https://t.me/fullstackcourse), ping @mluukkai

 </div>